Macros#

 Macros are functions that take code as input and return transformed code as output.
 A macro is like a function that is executed at compile time.
 They are useful to extend the syntax of the language itself.

-Phel's core library itself uses macro to define the language.
-For example defn is as macro.
+Phel's core library uses macros to define the language.
+For example, defn is a macro.

 (defn add [a b] (+ a b))